shrekale/shrekale/README.md

 - 👋 Hi, I’m @shrekale
-- I'm a Software Engineer in banking industry
+- I'm a Software Engineer in the banking industry
 - Don't share stupid shit with me